hac0313/RMC14Paperwork/README.md

 crazy1112345/John Slopper (creator of the Papercord)

-SofiePandaRights/Sophia Castillo
+SofiePandaRights/Sophia Castillo (paperwork connoisseur)

-Thereisabear (Formats all the things, forms redone and updated)
+Thereisabear (Formats all the things & updates as required)

 Zaigan (also did a large number of the drive, huge thanks)